Azure/AppService/_posts/2020-08-11-Crash-Monitoring Feature in Azure App Service.md

 Application crashes happen.
 A crash is when an exception in your code goes un-handled and terminates the process.
 These unhandled exceptions are also known as _second chance exceptions_.
 When your application crashes, all the in-flight requests (request that are currently being processed by the app) are aborted.
 An end user may experience an HTTP 502 error for those requests.
 When the app restarts, availability of the app is still impacted due to the cold start which makes things worse.

 When you are running production applications, it is important to quickly identify the root cause of an application crash to troubleshoot and minimize the business impact.
 Having the right set of logs is key to a quick resolution.
-However, it could be difficult capture these logs at the time of the crash.
+However, it could be difficult to capture these logs at the time of the crash.

 **With App Service Diagnostics' Crash Monitoring**, you can collect memory dumps and call stack information at the time of the crash to identify the root cause.
 Crash Monitoring works by enabling an agent on your application hosted on App Service.
 The agent attaches a debugger (`procdump.exe` in this case) when process starts.
 If the process crashes with an unhandled exception, the debugger captures a memory dump.